Home / Stata Conferences / 2024 France

 (Read more)

-We contribute to the recent debate on the instability of the slope of the Phillips curve by offering insights from a flexible time-varying instrumental variable approach robust to weak instruments.
-Our robust approach focuses directly on the Phillips curve and allows general forms of instability, in contrast to current approaches based either on structural models with time-varying parameters or instrumental variable estimates in adhoc subsamples.
+We contribute to the recent debate on the instability of the slope of the Phillips curve by offering insights from a flexible time-varying instrumental-variables approach robust to weak instruments.
+Our robust approach focuses directly on the Phillips curve and allows general forms of instability, in contrast to current approaches based either on structural models with time-varying parameters or on instrumental-variables estimates in ad hoc subsamples.
 We find evidence of a weakening of the slope of the Phillips curve starting around 1980.
-We also offer novel insights on the Phillips curve during the recent pandemic: The flattening has reverted and the Phillips curve is back.
+We also offer novel insights on the Phillips curve during the recent pandemic: the flattening has reverted and the Phillips curve is back.

 Contributors: